-Open to students with a bachelor's degree or equivalent from an accredited institution with a satisfactory grade point average.
+The graduate certificate in Taxation is open to students with a bachelor's degree or equivalent from an accredited institution with a satisfactory grade point average.
 Applicants must have at least one year of work experience.
 Applicants whose first language is not English are required to take and earn minimum acceptable scores on the Test of English as a Foreign Language (TOEFL) and demonstrate English language proficiency.

 - 12 credit hours of approved course work with grades of B or better.